aandre6891/bank-tech-test/README.md

 # Bank Class

-The `Bank` class represents a simple banking system that allows users to deposit and withdraw money, and generate a statement of the account.
+The `Bank` class represents a simple banking system that allows users to deposit, withdraw money and generate a statement of the account.

 ## Usage example inputs for Node